Introduction: The 2GB Hello World

 A Container is not a VM.
 A Container is a single process wrapper.
 It should contain exactly one thing: Your binary.
 Nothing else.
 No shell.
 No package manager.
 No debuggers.

-In this guide, we are going to put your Docker images on a diet.
-We will take that 2GB monster and shrink it down to 50MB.
-And in the process, we will make it faster, cheaper, and infinitely more secure.
+It's time to put your Docker images on a diet.
+We'll take that 2GB monster and shrink it down to 50MB.
+Along the way, we'll make it faster, cheaper, and a lot more secure.

 FROM ubuntu <-- Layer 1 (Base OS - Big)